BaoAdrian/ARDice/README.md

 # ARDice
 Basic iOS application developed using the ARKit framework to perform various augmented reality processes to a dice asset such as 3D location and plane detection as well as 3D randomized animations.
+Application allows the user to detect a horizontal plane within the virtual reality and select a location where they wish to roll a dice.
+Randomized roll animation is triggered upon successful detection of selected horizontal plane.

 Developed using Swift 4 within Xcode 9.4.1.
 Completed as part of an assignment for a course utilizing basic